papasunnee/nextjs-12-boilerplate/README.md

-# newhaven
+# Nextjs 9 Boilerplate

- new haven estate application
+Boilerplate for Nextjs9